evildmp/diataxis-documentation-framework/explanation.rst

     * *Background*
     * *Conceptual guides*
     * *Topics*

-Explanation, unlike the other three forms of documentation, doesn't have a direct part in a user's practice or work.
-This means that it's sometimes seen as being of lesser importance.
-That's a mistake; it may be less *urgent* than the other three, but it's no less *important*.
-It's not a luxury.
-No practitioner of a craft can afford to be without an understanding of that craft, and needs the explanatory material that will help weave it together.

 In most European languages, words that mean *understanding* share roots in words meaning to hold or grasp.
 That's an important part of understanding, to be able to hold something or be in possession of it.
 It seals together the other